BANGAUTOGLASS

 In many cases, yes — comprehensive auto insurance coverage typically applies to glass damage caused by vandalism, road debris, or a covered incident like a collision.
 Whether your specific policy covers the replacement and what your deductible situation looks like depends entirely on your individual coverage, and that's a conversation to have with your insurer.

 If you haven't started your claim yet, Bang AutoGlass — which provides mobile auto glass service to customers in Arizona and Florida — can assist you in understanding the claim process.
-We can't file the claim for you, but we can help you navigate the steps and make sure you have the information you need to get the process moving.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When you do contact your insurer, be ready to describe the cause of the damage, the location on the vehicle, and the extent of the damage.
 Having photos of the broken quarter glass before service is always helpful documentation.